BluestormDNA/ProjectPSX/README.md

 - What about WinForms?

-Winforms was the easiest way to have output for me as it was fast prototyped it somehow has lasted more than intended... but the idea is to let it go away in the future.
+Winforms was the easiest way to have output for me as it was fast prototyped.
+At the moment the UI is detached from the core so any windowing system can be added as long as the IHostWindow interface is implemented.
+There's also am OpenTK project on the solution that runs on Linux.
-I looked at alternatives but as I said im more focused at the moment on the core aspect and not much on the UI.
-The WinForms dependency is very thin and can be easily changed (at some point i used GDI and even SDL).
-Seems like .NET 5 will have a cross platform UI so maybe I will need to look onto that.
-Meanwhile I'm gonna create a branch with OpenToolkit and work on sound.

 - Tell me more about you!